“A list is only as strong as its weakest link” – Donald Knuth.

 For example, if you have a 2 dimensional array you can only preserve the second dimension as this example shows:

-Sub Preserve2D() Dim arr() As Long ' Set the starting size ReDim arr(1 To 2, 1 To 5) ' Resize the upper bound ReDim Preserve arr(1 To 2, 1 To 10) End Sub
+Sub Preserve2D() Dim arr() As Long ' Set the starting size ReDim arr(1 To 2, 1 To 5) ' Resize the upper dimension ReDim Preserve arr(1 To 2, 1 To 10) End Sub

 If we try to use Preserve on a lower bound we will get the “Subscript out of range” error.

-In the following code we use Preserve on the lower bound.
+In the following code we use Preserve on the first dimension.
 Running this code will give the “Subscript out of range” error: